yurayura-nmr/MedSciLearn/readme.md

 ## **2. Basic Unix Commands for File Manipulation**

 Once you have Anaconda installed, it’s useful to know some basic Unix commands to navigate and manage files in the terminal.
+These commands can be used directly in the terminal or included in scripts to automate tasks, but they are not considered programming—they are simply instructions for the shell to execute.

 ### **Navigation Commands**
 | Command | Description | Example |